 East Side Gallery

-I am sure you have all seen pictures of your friends at the East Side Gallery, it is a beautiful tribute to the Berlin Wall, the wall which once represented oppression and segregation has been transformed into a colourful gallery and an international memorial for freedom.
+I am sure you have all seen pictures of your friends at the East Side Gallery, it is a beautiful tribute to the Berlin Wall, the wall which once represented oppression and segregation has been transformed into a colourful gallery and is an international memorial for freedom.
 It is beautiful to just wander along slowly taking in the works on the bank of the river.

 I did this with a tour group again.
 It was a very solemn experience the memorial to the concentration camp has been impeccably well maintained and is both moving and informative.
 I highly recommend doing this with an organised tour as the information and facts they provide are invaluable.
 Sachsenhausen is not something that you necessarily want to do but it is something that you defiantly should do, it reminds you of the struggle and the history behind both Berlin and Europe as a whole.